abdulahmad/midway-dev-env/README.md

 Source code should be located at '../midwaysource/\<game\>'

 ## TODO:
-- Spend some time analyzing code and figure out what tools exist in each repo
 - Figure out which tools to use for Unix->DOS tools
 - Create a DOSBOX dev env
 - Try to run MK2 Sound build in DOSBox